 The stock solution of mitragynine (1) and speciociliatine (2) (1000 μg/mL) was prepared in methanol, respectively.
 A mixture of mitragynine and speciociliatine stock solution (200 μg/mL each) was then prepared and further diluted into a serial of working solution 100, 50, 25, 12.5, 6.25, 3.125, and 1.56 μg/mL, respectively.
 Method accuracy (% recovery) was evaluated by spiking different concentrations of mixed standards (50 μg/mL and 25 μg/mL) into a diluted kratom decoction sample (750 μg/mL).
 For precision, three different concentrations of mixed standards (high, medium, and low) were analysed in triplicates, and the result was expressed as relative standard deviation (% RSD).

-FET test

-Briefly, forty embryos (n=40, <3 hpf) were pre-exposed to either solvent, negative or positive controls, or kratom decoction, mitragynine, speciociliatine, and morphine at various test concentration in the petri dishes to optimise the exposure duration.
-Then, embryos were observed under the microscope (Olympus SZ61 Zoom Stereo Microscope), and fertilized embryos (n=20) that reached the blastula stage with normal cleavage pattern were randomly transferred to 24-well plates, one embryo in each well with 1.5 mL of the test sample.
-Next, well plates were incubated at 26±1ºC under a 14 h light: 10 h dark cycle.
-The test samples were renewed on the daily basis (semi-static exposure).
-The tests were performed in triplicate.
-Lethality parameters, such as coagulation of embryos, lack of somite formation, non-detachment of the tail, and lack of heartbeat and sub-lethal parameters include pericardial oedema, yolk sac oedema, spinal curvature (kyphosis, lordosis or scoliosis), heartbeat and hatching rate at 24, 48, 72 and 96 hpf were examined under zoom stereo microscope.
-The heartbeat of embryos (n=5) was counted for 15 s using a stopwatch and then multiply by 4 to obtain the beats per minute.
-The sub-lethal morphological effect was expressed as the percentage of embryos with malformation over total alive embryos at 24, 48, 72, and 96 hpf (Nagel, 2002; Blahova, 2020).

 Results